YuriASN/42/README.md

-Repository of all my 42 projects.
+Repository of 42 Lisboa C Piscine Projects, February 2022.

+Some project may contain errors.
-Piscine projects may contain errors, if you are/were a pisciner you will understand it ;)
+If you're a pisciner you will understand why. ;)

-Keep swimming!
+Keep swiming!